What are the James Beard Foundation Awards?

 Anyone can submit a chef or restaurant for consideration during the online open call for entries in the fall.
 There is no entry fee.

-The Foundation received more than 24,000 entries for the 2017 Restaurant and Chef Awards.
+The Foundation received nearly 23,000 entries for the 2018 Restaurant and Chef Awards.

 The Restaurant and Chef Awards Committee produces a ballot with approximately 20 semifinalists in each category.
 This ballot is distributed online to a voting body of over 300 previous James Beard Restaurant & Chef Award winners; 250 panelists divided evenly among 10 regions (see below); and 18 members of the Restaurant and Chef Award subcommittee.
 All votes count equally and are tabulated by the independent accounting firm Lutz & Carr.
 The 5 semifinalists with the highest number of votes become the nominees.